Be Ready for Spring by Knowing How to Check for Fleas and Prevent a Flea Problem With Your Pet

 - Run your hand against the animal's fur.

 - Not sure if there are fleas?
-Time for a bath.
+It's time for a bath.

 - Wash all the bedding.